Logo

 Plan 4 Loans

-• Repayment threshold: £27,660 per year (as of 2023/24)
+• Repayment threshold: £27,660 per year (slightly higher than Plan 2)

 • Interest rate: The lower of either RPI inflation or the Bank of England base rate plus 1% (same as Plan 1)